 Delta columns are bound to two measures that provide two values: the Actual value and the Target value.
 The column displays the difference between these values.

 When you switch the column type to Delta, its menu allows you to specify Actual and Target measures.

 Values in the Delta column can be displayed as text or bars.

-To switch between these modes, go to the Delta column's menu, expand the Delta Options group and select the Display Mode.
+To switch between these modes in UI, go to the Delta column's menu, expand the Delta Options group and select the Display Mode.